 Increasing Interdependent Digital Supply Chains Brings New Cyber Risks

-The increasing interdependence and digitisation of supply chains brings increased cyber risk to all parties, but many firms perceive the risks as one-sided.
+The increasing interdependence and digitization of supply chains brings increased cyber risk to all parties, but many firms perceive the risks as one-sided.

-- There was a discrepancy in many organisations’ view of the cyber risk they face from supply chain partners, compared to the level of risk their organisation poses to counterparties.
+- There was a discrepancy in many organizations’ view of the cyber risk they face from supply chain partners, compared to the level of risk their organization poses to counterparties.

-- 39% said the cyber risk posed by their supply chain partners and vendors to their organisation was high or somewhat high.
+- 39% said the cyber risk posed by their supply chain partners and vendors to their organization was high or somewhat high.

 - But only 16% said the cyber risk they themselves pose to their supply chain was high or somewhat high.

-- Respondents were more likely to set a higher bar for their own organisation’s cyber risk management actions than they do for their suppliers.
+- Respondents were more likely to set a higher bar for their own organization’s cyber risk management actions than they do for their suppliers.